 Environment: Outdoors, Crops, Orchards & Vineyards, Nursery, Greenhouse, Grow Room, Hydroponics, Aquaponics, Pond & Environment, Interiorscapes, Container Plants

 Storage: Use within 18 hours of receipt.
 If not releasing immediately, keep in a cool dark place out of direct sunlight.
 Do not refrigerate.

 Viability Note: If you plan to check for viability, please do so upon receipt and prior to releasing the beneficial insects.
 Many predators and parasites are small and can be difficult to spot once released.
 If you believe there are issues with viability, please contact us at 1-800-827-2847 or email@example.com.

-- Order by Tuesday for shipment the following Tuesday.
-7-day minimum processing time prior to shipment.
+- Order by Tuesday EOD for shipment the following week Tuesday-Thursday.
+7-day minimum lead time prior to shipment.
 Online order processing can take 24-48 hours.

 - For any questions about shipping restrictions or earliest ship dates, please call us at 1-800-827-2847.

 Shelf Life: Use within 18 hours of receipt.
 If not releasing immediately, keep in a cool dark place out of direct sunlight.
 Do not refrigerate.